header_EN

 LH

-Luteinizing = yellow body inducing hormone, causes ovulation, production of the corpora lutea (yellow bodies) and thus production of Progesterone in the ovary.
+Luteinising = yellow body-inducing hormone, causes ovulation, formation of the corpus luteum and thus progesterone formation in the ovary.

 M